freetrade-io/ts-firebase-driver-testing/README.md

 as a whole.
 This is tricky to do with the _Firebase Test SDK for Cloud Functions_ as you have to carefully stub out the right parts and manage the overall behaviour from the test.

-_firebase-driver-testing_ lets you swap out the Firebase pub-sub and event trigger functions for the test, so that you can interact with an application entry point as normal, and then assert that the correct behaviour happened across functions.
+_ts-firebase-driver-testing_ lets you swap out the Firebase pub-sub and event trigger functions for the test, so that you can interact with an application entry point as normal, and then assert that the correct behaviour happened across functions.

 ### Why would I want this?

-If you want to benefit from high-level business logic tests that run quickly in a single process without interacting with the outside world, then you might find _firebase-driver-testing_ useful.
+If you want to benefit from high-level business logic tests that run quickly in a single process without interacting with the outside world, then you might find _ts-firebase-driver-testing_ useful.

 ### How is this different to the Firebase Function Test SDK?

-The [Firebase Test SDK for Cloud Functions](https://firebase.google.com/docs/functions/unit-testing) also lets you run in-process tests for your Firebase functions, and provides a more complete and accurate representation of the Firebase API than _firebase-driver-testing_.
+The [Firebase Test SDK for Cloud Functions](https://firebase.google.com/docs/functions/unit-testing) also lets you run in-process tests for your Firebase functions, and provides a more complete and accurate representation of the Firebase API than _ts-firebase-driver-testing_.

-The _Firebase Test SDK_ requires carefully stubbing out the correct parts of the Firebase application under test, whereas _firebase-driver-testing_ allows swapping it all out and once and then checking that the application interacted with Firebase correctly.
+The _Firebase Test SDK_ requires carefully stubbing out the correct parts of the Firebase application under test, whereas _ts-firebase-driver-testing_ allows swapping it all out and once and then checking that the application interacted with Firebase correctly.